Published 07 March 2018

 in committee briefing papers, which are not routinely published, but are held indefinitely on our secure internal ICT network;

-on our website (which is archived indefinitely by TNA).
+on our website (which is archived indefinitely by TNA); and

-on other online channels (such as Twitter and YouTube) where information is retained and processed in line with the privacy policies of those individual processors.
-(Privacy policies of those processors can be viewed on their websites).
+on other online channels (such as Twitter and YouTube) where information is retained and processed in line with the privacy policies of those individual processors. (the relevant privacy policies of those processors can be viewed on their respective websites).

 If you provide any information in your consultation response which you feel is not suitable for public disclosure, please indicate within your evidence which parts should not be published and give your reasons for this.
 We will consider this when publishing consultation responses or when dealing with any requests for information (please see below).
 If you have any questions about the kind of information which is suitable to be provided as written evidence, please contact the relevant official listed on the consultation document.